adizsandy/smitter/README.md

   Folder structure within module consists of `Controller`, `Design` [ `layouts`, `templates` ], `Model` folders with respective functionalities.

   `Controller` :

-    In Smitter, Controllers are just plain and independent PHP classes, used for handling the requests and providing the response.
+    In Smitter, Controllers are just plain and independent PHP classes, used for handling the requests and providing the response.<br>
     All extensible features like Request Parameters, Response Processe, Session etc. can be handled by the helper functions available with equivalent names :)

     ```php